 The Gallery is situated just off the main Belfast to Dublin road/ A1 Road.
 It is easy to access and is signposted from the A1.
 There is adequate free parking available on site.
 Please note that the car park closes at 5pm unless otherwise stated.

 A shuttle bus service is available from Banbridge Town Centre to the F.E.
 McWilliam Gallery & Studio.

 The Craft Shop at the F.E.
-McWilliam Gallery & Studio displays a range of beautifully handcrafted products, created by talented designers and makers, showing a variety of jewellery, ceramics, fashion accessories, handbags, hats and various gifts, all showcased in a truly unique setting.
+McWilliam Gallery & Studio displays a range of beautifully handcrafted products, created by talented designers and makers, showing a variety of jewellery, ceramics, fashion accessories, handbags and various gifts, all showcased in a truly unique setting.
 There is a price to suit every purse.

 Some of the makers profiled at the F.E.
 McWilliam Gallery include the following:

 Glass I Studio, Enrich and Endure, Fergusons Irish Linen, Mount Ida Pottery, Ellen Woods Ceramics, Martina Scott Prints, Jill Graham Contemporary Jewellery, Ulster Weavers, Buick House Luxury Candles, Wild About Soap, Donna Wilson, Figment Ceramics, Karo Art, Beth Lamont Jewellery, Ruth Osborne Printmaking, Ghost and Bonesetter Jewellery, Shannon McShane Contemporary Jewellery, Jan Campbell Jewellery, Fermanagh Lakelands Pens and Seacourt Workshop prints.

 The F.E.
 McWilliam Gallery is a fully accessible building.
 The gallery has won an award from the William Keown Trust in recognition of their contribution to an accessible user-friendly building.